special-force-analytic/special-force-analytic.github.io/analyses.md

 ![](img/price_distribution.png)

 ### 2.2 What makes customers return to the platform?
-It worths discovering which product categories are preferred by returning customers compared to one-time customers.
-Here, it was observed that returning customers tend to buy more of the following product categories: `bed_bath_table`, `fashion_bags_accesories`, `furniture_decors`, `home_appliances`, and `sports_lerisure`
+It is worth to discover which product categories are preferred by returning customers compared to one-time customers.
+Here, it can be observed that returning customers tend to buy more of the following product categories: `bed_bath_table`, `fashion_bags_accesories`, `furniture_decors`, `home_appliances`, and `sports_lerisure`

 ![](img/category_distribution.png)

-Even though there is no difference in payment method preference of the two groups, returning customers tend to pay with slightly longer installment.
+Even though there is a similar pattern in payment method preference of the two groups, returning customers tend to pay with slightly longer installment.

 ![](img/payment_method.png)

 ![](img/payment_installment.png)

 ### 2.3 Customers Retention Over Time
 Next, we'll be looking at how customers in each cohort group retain on the platform.
-It became clear that all of the cohort groups have retention rate no more than 1% and it was more likely to retain 1% of customer during the next month of first puchase month.
+It becomes clear that all of the cohort groups have retention rate no more than 1% and that the company is more likely to retain 1% of the first-time customer to continue shopping at its platform over the next month.

 ![](img/cohort.png)

 ## 3. Geo-Location Analytics
 `olist_geolocation_dataset` can be used to discover and understand the data from the location perspective, in this case, using the location of the customers.
-This section use dataset purely from the geo-location to plot the distribution of zip codes across the country, states, and cities level.
+This dataset can help plotting the distribution of zip codes across the country, state, and city level.

-Analysis of geo-location by zip codes from country to city level throughout Brazil.
 {% include zip_code_location.html %}
 {% include zip_code_state_SP.html %}
 {% include zip_code_city_saopaulo.html %}